 We’ve got some fantastic matchups on the tv this weekend!
 Are you ready for them?

-If not, don’t stress out about it.
-I’m here with my quick-hitting thoughts to help you get ready for your fantasy matchups heading into week seven!
-If you’d like a little bit more in-depth studying, you can also find my weekly rankings here or my weekly fantasy projections article with projections and notes for every fantasy relevant player in the NFL here.
+I’m here with my quick-hitting thoughts to help you get ready for your fantasy matchups heading into week 7!
+If you’d like a little bit more in-depth studying, you can also find my weekly rankings here or my in-depth player notes can be found in The Primer moving forward.

 5 Players I Like More Than ECR

 Darrel Williams: Williams came through in a big way last week and the matchup here is too juicy to not view him as a top-tier option.
 Points are going to fly up on the board in this one and the scoring opportunities are going to be plentiful for the RB.
 He’s RB10 in ECR and RB7 in my rankings.

 Sony Michel: It’s a sneaky play, but the likelihood that this Rams & Lions game turns into a blowout win for the Rams is high.
 This means that we could see the Rams turn to their run game in the second half and Michel could easily see 10+ carries in garbage time.
 There’s some risk involved to it because he’s not going to see the field unless the Rams are up big, but it could pay off.
 He’s RB38 in ECR and RB32 in my rankings.

 Michael Pittman: The likelihood that Ty Hilton actually plays this week is looking more and more slim by the minute and we now know that Parris Campbell is potentially out for the season after undergoing surgery.
 Carson Wentz is going to have to throw the ball more than 20 times this week and Pittman’s going to be his main target.
 He’s WR23 in ECR and WR19 in my rankings.